-‘It’s the debt that you owe’: debt, colonialism, and resistance’ is a multidisciplinary art exhibition exploring how the legacy of colonialism has led to the debt crisis of today.
-The exhibition features new work by artists with personal connections to countries that are currently in debt crisis or with history of colonialism.
+‘It’s the debt that you owe’: debt, colonialism, and resistance’ was a multidisciplinary art exhibition exploring how the legacy of colonialism has led to the debt crisis of today.
+The exhibition featured new work by artists with personal connections to countries that are currently in debt crisis or with history of colonialism.

 The exhibition included original visual and performance work from 12 artists on the impact of debt on countries in the global south, including through the artists’ own lived experience of colonial and neo-colonial oppression and debt.
 Work sits across a wide variety of mediums from break dancing to oil painting, sculpture to songwriting, graphic typography to animation.

 We commissioned expressions of resistance and work that explores the dismantling of the colonial capitalist underpinnings of debt, and how debt links to the climate crisis.

 - Amber Khokhar, is an Artist and designer.
 Amber combines her strong background in design with a diverse academic and practical knowledge of Traditional Art to create enchanting designs, paintings and products. https://www.amberkhokhar.com/

 - Blema Etrey, is a 51 year old Contortionist/dance/flexfitness trainer. https://www.youtube.com/@1blem/featured